IN2-Moist/2Take1-Moist-Script/README.md

 ```

-Adds Ingame Chat Translation to team chat or public
+Adds In game Chat Translation to team chat or public

 Hotkey RSHIFT + U will bring up a input box for you to enter chat to translate to ability